Regional Transit Services Commission

 - Regional employment is forecasted to grow from 767,000 to 1.5 million jobs, reinforcing the need for efficient and effective transportation to support an increasing population.

-What will be considered as part of the regional transit service commission business case?
+What was considered as part of the regional transit service commission business case?

-The Regional Transit Service Commission business case will examine the possibility for:
+The Regional Transit Service Commission business case examined the possibility for:

 This consideration will be based on data, costing and mapping of current local transit systems provided by each of the participating municipalities.

 What this means for the City of Beaumont: